broplswork/Dragon-V1/README.md

 discord server: https://discord.gg/3gaw6kzN**

 # Site Updates 24/7
-**new shutsdown for V2 when the time hits zero u will not enter the site no more because im working on v2 **
+**New shutsdown for V2 when the time hits zero u will not enter the site no more because im working on v2**